-Quality assessment / Risk of bias analysis N/A.
+Quality assessment / Risk of bias analysis Quality appraisal is not intended to evaluate the scholarly merits of the research.

 Strategy of data synthesis In the analysis stage, following the scoping review framework, we developed both a descriptive numerical summary and a thematic analysis.
 We presented an overview of the extent, nature and distribution of the data mapped in a descriptive numerical table which summarizes basic characteristics of all the studies.
 We subsequently organized the studies thematically based on sex and gender-related characteristics observed in individuals with depression or depressive symptoms undergoing hemodialysis.
 The descriptive numerical summary included the overall number of studies, years of publication, geographical location where the studies were conducted, study aim/objective, target population, hemodialysis setting, and type of research study utilized.
 This section of the analysis illuminates the predominant research areas, specifically focusing on the study aim/objective, target population, hemodialysis setting, and geographical location.